xyproto/simplejwt/README.md

 ## Set up a simple HTTP server

-This is a simple HTTP server that serves a page at `http://localhost:4000/` which contains instructions for how `curl` can be used to generate and use JWT tokens together with the `/generated` and `/protected` endpoints.
+This is a simple HTTP server that can be accessed in a browser as `http://localhost:4000`.

+It has the following endpoints:

+* `/` - a HTML page with instructions for how to use `curl`.
-* `/generated` is for generating a JWT token.
+* `/generate`  - for generating a JWT token.
-* `/protected` is for retrieving protected data, but only if it is also given a valid JWT token.
+* `/protected` - for retrieving protected data, but only if it is also given a valid JWT token.

 ```go
 package main